 As a key partner, BAE Systems holds a 13-15% workshare of each aircraft, excluding propulsion, and we play a major role in the program globally.
-The F-35 program will further strengthen Australia’s defence industry, increasing national capability and supporting the continued growth of a highly skilled workforce.

 What we do

 BAE Systems has built a local team of around 60 F-35 technicians, including 25 former Jetstar employees who joined the company in November 2020.

 The F-35 is one of the most advanced aircraft in the world and BAE Systems technicians have undergone intensive training to acquire a range of complex technical skills, working with the RAAF and Lockheed Martin.